zeynepdeniztr/Countries-Flags-and-Happiness/README.md

 ## Future Work

-- Add more datasets (e.g., Democracy Index, Human Development Index) to deepen the analysis.
+- **Add more datasets**: Including data like the Democracy Index or Human Development Index could give a broader perspective on how national symbols relate to well-being.
-- Include historical flag data to analyze changes over time.
+- **Focus on specific regions**: Narrowing down the research to specific groups of countries (e.g., post-colonial states or Nordic countries) may reveal deeper cultural patterns.
-- Explore **interactive data visualizations** (e.g., Plotly, Dash) to present findings dynamically.
+- **Analyze historical flag changes**: Looking at how flag designs have evolved over time could show connections between national identity shifts and happiness.
-- Apply advanced **machine learning models** to predict social indicators from flag designs.
+- **Support findings with academic research**: Bringing in studies from political science and cultural studies would help interpret the meaning of flag elements in relation to social indicators.

 ---